 In a time of unprecedented uncertainty, innovation in the social sector is critically important.
 With needs growing by the day, creative solutions to address the entrenched issues this crisis has brought to light are more important than ever.
-In this year’s Venture Fund competition, eight nonprofits will pitch their innovative initiatives to tackle challenges faced by the most vulnerable members of our community.
-These eight pitches will address some of those needs and are the best of the best – jury-selected over a 2,000-hour process from a field of more than 50 proposals.
-Only four will be chosen for an award of up to $75,000 each to bring their ideas to life and scale.
-Check out the game-changing ideas our finalists have in mind.
+In this year’s Venture Fund competition, eight nonprofits pitched their innovative initiatives to tackle challenges faced by the most vulnerable members of our community.
+These eight pitches addressed some of those needs and are the best of the best – jury-selected over a 2,000-hour process from a field of more than 50 proposals.
+Only four were chosen, each winning an award of up to $75,000 each to bring their ideas to life and scale.
+Check out the game-changing ideas our winners will bring to life.